rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 It depends on environmental factors and type/brand of resin.
 Typically if the resin is kept out of light and spared any moisture/dirt, it may sit in the vat for a few weeks.
 Clear resins tend to sit better; opaque resins will need more stirring before use to mix the pigments back.
 When in doubt, check the resin manufacturer's datasheet/recommendations.

-·  Check for loose cured resin or stuck resin, you will need to clean that out.
+·  Check for loose cured resin or stuck resin; you will need to clean that out.

-·  Cover the vat, you can cut a piece of cardboard that fits over the vat, or print one out on an FDM printer.
+·  Cover the vat.
+You can cut a piece of cardboard that fits over the vat or print one out on an FDM printer.

-·  Before printing, carefully stir the resin for 1 - 2 minutes with the a soft silicone spatula, be careful not to scratch the FEP screen.
+·  Before printing, carefully stir the resin for 1 - 2 minutes with a soft silicone spatula, be careful not to scratch the FEP screen.

-·  Do not leave the build plate hanging with uncured resin, take it out and clean with IPA, leave it out until you are ready to print, this will lessen the weight on the single lead screw thus prevent deformation and potential Z wobble.
+·  Do not leave the build plate hanging with uncured resin.
+Take it out and clean with IPA - leave it out until you are ready to print.
+This will lessen the weight on the single lead screw prevent deformation and potential Z wobble.

-**Can I put excess resin that doesn't get used in a print back into the original bottle?**
+**Can I put excess resin that didn't get used during a print back into the original bottle?**

 Yes, but always strain out any debris using a filter!
 The resin vat has one corner recessed to aid in pouring.
-Use the recessed corner in combination with a funnel (screen placed inside funnel) to pour the resin back into the bottle.
+Use the recessed corner in combination with a funnel (screen placed inside the funnel) to pour the resin back into the bottle.
 Inspect the FEP's surface for any scratches, dents, or holes.
 If the FEP is damaged, replace it immediately.

 **Water washable resin, how to dispose of the dirty water after washing the print?
 Wash it down the drain?**

 **Do not pour it down the drain!** Water washable resin works because it uses water-soluble monomers.
 Water isn't an acrylate.
 Water can not cure.
 When you dilute resin into anything that's not capable of curing, it won't be inert again.

-Even after you expose the mixture to UV, the photoinitiators in the diluted resin water will still cleave and generate free radicals.
-If some acrylate molecules are nearby, there will be a tiny bit of chain growth taking place.
-The spent photoinitiators, pigments, and the portion of the resin that actually cures will settle out, but the rest will still remain diluted in the water.

-*What this means is that resin cannot cure to completion in solution (water).
-It cannot cure due to a change in concentration of reactants, and there will be contaminates in the wash that are not safe down the drain.*

 The only proper way to dispose of the wash is to reduce the solution by evaporation, and then collect and UV cure the resin residuals and dispose of them properly.